learningequality/kolibri-docs/docs/learn.rst

 Content types
 ^^^^^^^^^^^^^

-You may be different types of content available in Kolibri channels, and you can easily distinguish them by their icons:
+You may see different types of content available in Kolibri channels, and you can easily distinguish them by their icons:

 * Videos - |video-icon|
 * Exercises - |exercise-icon|